pantheon-systems/documentation/source/content/email.md

 ### Why does my site receive numerous requests to autodiscover.xml?

-Autodiscover enables the configuration of Outlook profiles, based only on a username and password.
-It allows users to automatically connect to their email servers without having to configure the settings manually.
-An issue can occur when the mail software erroneously and repeatedly calls for an `autodiscover.xml` file.
+[`Autodiscover.xml`](https://docs.microsoft.com/en-us/exchange/architecture/client-access/autodiscover?view=exchserver-2019) automates the configuration of Outlook email server authentication.
+An issue can occur when the mail software erroneously and repeatedly calls for an `autodiscover.xml` file that does not exist.
 If left unmanaged, this may start using unnecessary resources, return 404 errors, and can result in a slower site.

-To stop `autodiscover.xml` requests that can cause 404 errors, you can configure `pantheon.yml` to ignore instances of `autodiscover.xml`.
+To stop `autodiscover.xml` requests that can cause 404 errors, you can configure `pantheon.yml` to block requests to `autodiscover.xml`.

-Add the `autodiscover.xml` content to the [`protected_web_paths`](/pantheon-yml#protected-web-paths) directive in `pantheon.yml`.
+Add the `autodiscover.xml` path to the [`protected_web_paths`](/pantheon-yml#protected-web-paths) directive in `pantheon.yml`.
 This lets you block requests at NGINX web server and will return a 403 error instead.